A Practical Approach to Interval Refinement for math.h/cmath Functions

-Our algorithm for direct propagation in trigonometric functions tries to take advantage of these facts.
-First, it identifies the branches of the graph of the functions to which $x_l$ and $x_u$ belong, as described above.
-If they are both in the same monotonic branch, the refinement algorithm for regular functions described in \Leveltwoname{}~\ref{two:direct-propagation} can be called.
-Otherwise, the refinement function should be called separately for each branch, and then the minimum of the found values for $y_l$ and the maximum of the found values for $y_u$ should be returned.
+If $x_l$ and $x_u$ are both in the same monotonic branch, the refinement algorithm for regular functions described in \Leveltwoname{}~\ref{two:direct-propagation} is called.
+Otherwise, the refinement function should be called separately for each branch, and then the minimum value of $y_l$ and the maximum value of $y_u$ should be returned.
 Since the number of branches to be separately inspected can be high, a threshold $g$ is imposed on the maximum number of branches to be analyzed.
 If $[x_l, x_u]$ spans more than $g$ branches, the bounds of the function's range are returned.

-\levelthree{Inverse Propagation} The algorithm for inverse propagation refines the interval for $\var{x}$ by splitting its initial domain ${[x_l, x_u]}$ into intervals in which the function graph is monotonic, and then applies algorithms $\lowerbound$ and $\upperbound$ locally in order to obtain a refined multi-interval.
-The multiplications by $\frac{\pi}{2}$ and $\frac{2}{\pi}$ needed by this algorithm are computed with sufficient precision, as explained in Appendix~\ref{two:range-reduction}.